FREE standard shipping on orders $75 or more!

 Airport Survival Tips

 Arrive early, bring plenty of snacks and toys, and use a gate-checkable stroller for easy mobility.
 A familiar toy or activity at each stage of the airport process helps keep toddlers calm and busy.
+Before your trip, review a simple family safety plan with your toddler.
+Consider using identification bracelets, luggage tags with contact information, or location-tracking devices for added peace of mind.

 In-Flight Toddler Survival

-Prepare with small toys, a fully charged tablet, and plenty of snacks.
+When flying with a toddler, prepare with small toys, a fully charged tablet, and plenty of snacks.
 Use lollipops, bottles, or sippy cups to help with ear pressure during takeoff and landing.
 Break up long flights with activities at regular intervals.

 Road Trip Strategies